OISF/suricata/doc/userguide/rules/transforms.rst

 the ``navigate`` and ``(``.

 The transforms can be chained.
 They are processed in the order in which they appear in a rule.
-Each transforms output acts as input for the next one.
+Each transform's output acts as input for the next one.

 Example::